iztokbajcar/GNS3-provision/README.md

 ![The Apache Guacamole login page](screenshots/guacamole.png "The Apache Guacamole Login page")
 Log in as **admin** with the password you specified earlier.

 Upon successful login you will be required to enter the VNC connection password.
-After that, a VNC session will be started, connecting you with the virtual machine's desktop.
+After that, a VNC session will be started, connecting you to the virtual machine's desktop.
 ![Connecting to the VNC server](screenshots/connecting.png "Connecting to the VNC server")
 ![Entering the password](screenshots/password.png "Entering the password")

 ## Using the environment
 ![Your first interaction with the virtual machine (hopefully!)](screenshots/home.png "Your first interaction with the virtual machine (hopefully!)")
 GNS3 will automatically start, opening the project creation dialog.
-You can then use GNS3 as you would normally.
+You can then use GNS3 as you would normally do.
 You are also provided with **Wireshark**, should you need it for packet capture, and **Midori** for browsing the web.
 As for now, using some kind of network storage services (e.g. [Google Drive](https://drive.google.com), [Dropbox](https://www.dropbox.com), etc.) via the web browser is the only way of transferring files between the VM and the host.

 You can access applications[^4] via the bottom panel menu or by right-clicking on the desktop area.